 So, how can you address the different types of cyber crime groups?
 Unfortunately, enterprises can’t jump into the cybercriminal underground and stop crowdsourcing.
 But they can work to prevent or limit the scope of the outcome by implementing a cybersecurity defense strategy that focuses on detecting and preventing the initial access breach.

 The earlier you can detect the initial access of an attack, the more likely you can prevent the following components of the attack lifecycle from occurring, like ransomware.
 Here are other components to consider when creating an effective security strategy:

 1. Partner with a security vendor that leverages global threat research to constantly monitor public breaches and bulletproof hosting services in the criminal underground.
 This ensures your solutions are optimized to defend against the latest threats.
 Additionally, by proactively locating and blocking the bulletproof hosting infrastructure, defenders can block attacks in the earlier stages of the kill chain.

 2. Follow a zero trust approach to network security by implementing a SASE architecture.
 SASE is composed of Zero Trust Network Access (ZTNA), Secure Web Gateway (SWG), and Cloud Access Security Broker (CASB) capabilities to strengthen protection and control across the attack surface.

 3. Establish an incident response (IR) playbook to surface any security gaps.
 Make sure your IR teams or vendor understand the multi-attacker scenario and know where to focus their efforts.

 4. Establish a strong patch management strategy to limit the scope of exploits.
-This should include identifying the most relevant patches, making a zero-day exploit plan, communicating with vendors, and utilising virtual patching.
+This should include identifying the most relevant patches, making a zero-day exploit plan, communicating with vendors, and utilizing virtual patching.

-For more insights into types of cyber crime groups and how to strengthen your defence strategy, check out the following resources:
+For more insights into types of cyber crime groups and how to strengthen your defense strategy, check out the following resources: